A historic pub interior of national importance

 View on: Whatpub

-One of only four brew-pubs still operating when CAMRA was formed in 1971, this Black Country institution takes its nickname from Mrs Doris Pardoe, licensee until 1984.
-Brewing stopped in 1988 but restarted in 2001.
-The wonderfully evocative front bar seems unchanged since Victorian times (aside from the vibrant red paint).
-The enamel-panel ceiling is an extraordinary rarity and its eponymous swan is a striking feature, as are the old stove (still used) with its flue running across the room, and the old weighing machine.
-Historic fittings are also found in the rear smoke room, originally entered from a corridor door on the right.
-The drinking area right of the smoke room was converted out of a former office in the 1980s.
-Between the two old bars is a wee off-sales-cum-snug with a single bench for customers wanting a swift one after making their take-out purchase.
-The 1980s changes also saw expansion into the shop next door but without compromising the historic core.
+This was one of just four surviving pubs with home brewing when CAMRA was formed in 1971.
+It takes its nickname from Mrs Doris Pardoe, licensee until 1984, who took over from her husband in the early 1950s.
+Brewing stopped in 1988 but started again in 2001.
+The building dates back to 1863 and the wonderfully evocative servery seems little touched since Victorian times, apart from the gloriously over-the-top red paint.
+The enamel-panel ceiling is an extraordinary rarity and its eponymous swan a stunning feature, as are the old stove (still used) with its flue running across the room, and the old weighing machine.
+A rear smoke room also retains its historic fittings: originally it was entered from a corridor door on the right.
+The drinking area to the right of this smoke room, known as the ‘ladies’room’, was converted out of a former office during 1980s changes.
+A tiny off-sales-cum-snug lies between the public bar and ‘ladies’ room’ and has a single bench for customers seeking a quiet drink.
+In the 1980s, the pub expanded into a former shop to the left, but without compromising the historic core.
+The brewery is in the yard behind the pub.
+It is said that in Mrs Pardoe’s day the pub nickname was simply Pardoes and that she would not have appreciated the present widely used prefix.

 An institution - if asking for directions locally always say "Ma Pardoe's".
 A legendary pub in the annals of real ale - when CAMRA was formed in 1971 it was one of only four pubs to have kept its home-brewing tradition since built.
 This tradition has been broken in the meantime but has recommenced.
 Licensed since 1835, the current pub and brewery were built in 1863.